aws-samples/sample-connector-for-bedrock/README.md

 Then, open a new chat to test.

 If every thing goes well, you can start to chat.

+> [!TIP]
+>
+> You can use the sample client provided by <https://github.com/aws-samples/sample-client-for-amazon-bedrock> to test this project.
+>
+> Since 0.0.8, this client has been built into the docker image.
+The access address is: <http://localhost:8866/brclient/>

 ### 7. The connector's WebUI